 Eliminate packaging waste, reduce shipping costs and make your packaging supply chain more efficient by implementing a strategic rightsized packaging plan.

 Once you’ve decided to change the size of your packaging to better fit your needs, you need to determine how to do so.
 Companies that specialize in this particular expertise consult with businesses to identify and create custom packaging solutions; businesses then essentially purchase packaging from the solutions company, creating a streamlined packaging supply chain.
-If you want a DIY approach, you can use offerings from packaging solutions provider Esko, whose software helps businesses optimize case design and structural design for packaging.
+If you want a DIY approach, you can use offerings from packaging solutions providers who help businesses optimize case design and structural design for packaging.

 Rightsized packaging may require an initial investment, whether you work with a custom package design partner or deploy your own.
 But that investment pays off in customer satisfaction, environmental stewardship and cost savings.